Storm on the Stock Exchange: Background

-The background was the great inequality in society, which was intensified during World War I. There was high unemployment, rationing, housing shortages and lack of fuel, and the unemployed received little support.
+Social inequality in Danish society intensified during World War I. There was high unemployment, rationing, housing shortages and lack of fuel, and the unemployed received little support.
 At the same time, speculators could make huge sums of money.
-Denmark was neutral and exported food to Germany with great profits.
-During 1918, the syndicalists were behind a series of unemployment demonstrations.
-The first unemployment demonstration under syndicalist leadership took place on January 29, 1918 and went from Grønttorvet to the Riksdag in Fredericiagade.
-According to Solidaritet, 35,000-40,000 took part in this demonstration, and although this number may be exaggerated, the demonstration was undoubtedly large.
+Denmark was neutral and exported food to the German Empire at substantial profits.
+During 1918, Danish syndicalists were behind a series of unemployment demonstrations.
+The first unemployment demonstration led by the syndicalists took place on January 29, 1918, and went from Grønttorvet in Valby to the Riksdag in Fredericiagade.
+According to Solidaritet, 35,000-40,000 took part in this demonstration, while others believe this number to be exaggerated.

-The Storm
+Storming

-The storm took place on Shrove Monday 1918 and started from two meetings in Folkets Hus on Jagtvej 69 and Arbejdernes Forsamlingsbygning in Rømersgade.
-Only the leaders knew where the demonstration procession was going, and to fool the police, they leaked that the target was the Pork Hall, which was to be looted.
-The demonstration was led by the syndicalists Andreas Fritzner, Poul Gissemann and Alfred Mogensen, and it ended with a spontaneous storm on the Stock Exchange.
-The participants were armed with clubs, and they walked into the Stock Exchange and attacked the stockbrokers.
-Later, they attacked the police with rubble from the construction site to the third Christiansborg.
+The storming took place on Shrove Monday 1918 and started from two meetings, one in Folkets Hus (The People's House) at Jagtvej 69 and one in The Workers' Assembly Hall on Rømersgade.
+Only the leaders knew where the demonstration procession was going, and to fool the police they falsely leaked that the target was the Pork Hall, which was to be looted.
+The demonstration was led by the syndicalists Andreas Fritzner, Poul Gissemann and Alfred Mogensen, and it ended with a spontaneous attack on the Stock Exchange.
+The participants armed with clubs walked into the Stock Exchange and attacked the stockbrokers.
+Later, they attacked the police with rubble from the construction site of the third Christiansborg.

 The attack was organized by, among others: